Belarus and countries of Africa and Middle East

 Belarus has established diplomatic relations with 51 of the 54 countries of the African continent and all the states of the Middle East.

-Already in 8 countries — traditional and most promising partners (Egypt, Israel, Qatar, Kenia, Nigeria, the UAE, Syria, South Africa, Zimbabwe) — Belarus has well-functioning diplomatic missions.
+In 9 countries — traditional and most promising partners (Egypt, Israel, Qatar, Kenia, Nigeria, the UAE, Syria, South Africa, Zimbabwe) — Belarus has well-functioning diplomatic missions.

 At the same time, Belarusian Ambassadors are accredited as non-residents in 19 countries of the region of Africa and the Middle East.